TMJ Treatment & TMJ Surgery Naperville

 TMJ (temporomandibular joint) disorders are a family of problems related to your jaw joint.
 If you have had symptoms like pain or a “clicking” sound, we hope you are receiving treatment or have done so in the past.
 TMJ stands for temporomandibular joint, which is the name for each joint (right and left) that connects your jaw to your skull.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.
 TMJ disorders occur when the jaw and chewing muscles do not work together correctly.
 If you are being referred to Dr. Kalant or Dr. Pink, it is because all other treatment measures, such as, physical therapy and/or splint therapy for TMJ Disorders have not worked for you.
 Dr. Kalant or Dr. Pink do not consider TMJ surgery unless the jaw cannot open, is dislocated, non-reducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.

 How do TMJ Disorders occur?

 TMJ disorders develop for many reasons.
 You might clench or grind your teeth, tightening your jaw muscles and stressing your TM joint.
 You may have a damaged jaw joint due to injury or disease.
 Injuries and arthritis can damage the joint directly, stretch or tear the muscle ligaments.
-As a result, the disc, which is made of cartilage and functions as the “cushion” of the jaw joint, can slip out of position.
+As a result of this, the disc, which is made of cartilage and functions as the “cushion” of the jaw joint, can slip out of position.
 Whatever the cause, the results may include a misaligned bite, pain, clicking, or grating noise when you open your mouth, or trouble opening your mouth wide.

 - Are you aware of grinding or clenching your teeth?